Mon – Sun: 24/7 Electrical

 (03) 9909 5128

-Today, we’ll explore the responsibilities of both landlords and tenants in maintaining RCD compliance, the relevant Australian standards and legal requirements, and the best practices for ensuring a safe electrical environment in rental properties.
+In this guide, we’ll delve into the roles landlords and tenants play in upholding RCD compliance.
+We’ll also cover the pertinent Australian standards and legal requirements, alongside best practices for maintaining a safe electrical atmosphere in rental homes.

 Australian Standards and Legal Requirements